0xfe/hype/README.md

 ### Done

+-   Implement Cookie::try_from(...) to parse from string
+-   Implement TryFrom trait for request and cookie
 -   API to set cookies in response header -- you can have multiple setcookie headers!
 -   Routing: match path components: `/files/*, /pages/*/admin, /files, /files/foo`
 -   set content type based on file extension